blockworks-foundation/mango-explorer/Quickstart.md

 If you have problems at this stage, for example with Solana transactions timing out because of network problems, there are useful commands to manually fix things: `serum-buy`, `serum-sell` and (particularly useful for problems where Serum completes the order but the token doesn't make it to your wallet) `group-settle`.

-Now if we check the balances we can see we have roughly a third in each of the three group tokens:
+Now if we check the balances we can see we have roughly a fifth in each of the five group tokens:
 ```
 # mango-explorer group-balances
 2021-05-08 14:31:43 ⚠ root